 - Get cookin’, good lookin’.
-This recipe for easy venison burgers can be made on the grill or in a fry pan.
+This recipe can be made on the grill or in a fry pan.
 I, personally, prefer the latter method.
 I put a cast iron skillet over medium-high heat, add a little bacon grease or other flavorful fat, and cook the burgers to medium or medium-well.

 - Get dressed up!
 I like to dress my venison burger the way I would a regular beef cheeseburger.
 It goes on a toasted brioche bun with lettuce, tomato, onion, grainy mustard, and mayo.

 Deer are susceptible to a sickness known as Chronic Wasting Disease, or CWD.
 This is a vicious disease that will cause the infected animal to go through a dramatic weight loss (literally it will waste away) and experience other very unpleasant symptoms that we won’t discuss on a food blog.